Manchester Journal

-The Manchester Journal is a weekly newspaper in Manchester, Vermont.
+The Manchester Journal is a weekly newspaper in Manchester, Vermont, United States.
 The paper, founded by Charles A. Pierce, published its first issue on May 28, 1861.
 According to the American Newspapers Representative database, the Manchester Journal has a weekly circulation of 7,088 and is distributed every Friday.

 In 2012, the State of Vermont House of Representatives passed a Concurrent House Resolution (H.C.R.
 39) congratulating the paper on its 150-year anniversary.
-The text of the resolution stated: “a reliable newspaper is an essential adjunct to facilitate the activities that transpire in a community such as Manchester, and whereas, since 1861, the Manchester Journal has ably fulfilled this role, chronicling the events of the day, promoting mercantile activity, and serving as a repository for legal notices…”
+The text of the resolution stated: "a reliable newspaper is an essential adjunct to facilitate the activities that transpire in a community such as Manchester, and whereas, since 1861, the Manchester Journal has ably fulfilled this role, chronicling the events of the day, promoting mercantile activity, and serving as a repository for legal notices…"

 Notable contributors and editors

-One notable writer and editor for the Manchester Journal was Loveland Munson (1843-1921), who was an associate and later chief judge on the Vermont Supreme Court [source].
+One notable writer and editor for the Manchester Journal was Loveland Munson (1843–1921), who was an associate and later chief judge on the Vermont Supreme Court [source].
 Munson served as a member of the Constitutional Convention of 1870.
-He edited the Journal from 1863–1866.
+He edited the Journal from 1863 to 1866.

-Another writer for the Manchester Journal was Walter Rice Hard Sr., a Manchester, VT native who ran the Johnny Appleseed Book Shop in Manchester.
+Another writer for the Manchester Journal was Walter Rice Hard Sr., a native of Manchester, Vermont, who ran the Johnny Appleseed Book Shop in Manchester.
 Hard wrote a regular column of unrhymed prose for the paper starting in 1924, in it sketching the nuances of Vermont people and life.
-Hard, who also authored nine books of poetry and two books of essays, wrote prose that described Vermont life in a unique way, earning him the admiration of more well-known writers like Robert Frost and Carl Sandberg.
+Hard, who also authored nine books of poetry and two books of essays, wrote prose that described Vermont life in a unique way, earning him the admiration of more well-known writers such as Robert Frost and Carl Sandberg.